 This easy one pot Chicken and Chorizo Paella is perfect for busy evenings when you have very little time to cook but still want a great tasting meal!

 I really, really love paella.
-I first had it on holiday in Spain nearly 20 years ago…and the memory of it still lingers – it was one of those great foodie moments of my life.
-Not surprising really, as it’s one of those all-time great foodie dishes – a collection of beautiful flavours that together make something even better than the sum of its parts.
+I first had it on holiday in Spain nearly 20 years ago… and the memory of it still lingers – it was one of those great foodie moments of my life.
+Not surprising really, as paella is one of those all-time great foodie dishes – a collection of beautiful flavours that together make something even better than the sum of its parts.

 But the best thing?
 It’s not actually all that difficult to make – even on a weeknight!
 It’s basically a ‘throw it all in the pot and let it do its thing’ kind of a meal.

 Alternatively, if you are like me and prefer EITHER prawns OR meat in your paella, you might like to try my Easy Peasy Prawn Paella.
-And if you are veggie – my next challenge is to create an easy and delicious vegetarian paella – watch this space!
+And if you are veggie, why not try my easy and delicious vegetarian paella.

 - 1.2 litres hot chicken stock (I used 2 Kallo organic chicken stock cubes)